DeepGraphLearning/MATH60629A_2025A/main.md

 ATTENTION regarding fraud and plagiarism: The HEC Montreal has a strict policy in case of fraud or plagiarism.
 If an infraction is found, the professor is required to report to the director of the department.
 An administrative procedure is then automatically triggered with the following consequences: the offense is noted in your file, and a sanction is decided (which can be serious and go to dismissal in case of recidivism).
 It is important that you do the work yourself!

 ## Q & A
+### Piazza
+We will be using [Piazza](https://piazza.com/) for class discussions.
+The system is designed so that you can get help quickly and efficiently from your classmates and myself.
+Rather than emailing your questions, I invite you to post them on Piazza.
+I will check your questions regularly and respond to them.
+You can post private questions to me or post your questions to the class anonymously (in this case your identity will only be visible to me).

+For a short introductory video to Piazza check [here](https://www.youtube.com/watch?v=tqGummy1Be4&list=PLEOX0FOixqJ4gJEWOelsBJBQ1mD05ZUKC).

+The information you will need to activate your account is posted on ZoneCours in an announcement entitled Piazza.

+### Office Hours
+We will have flexible office hours.
+If you would like to meet with me to discuss your questions, you only need to send me a private message on Piazza.
+We will then schedule a meeting at a convenient time.

 ## References
 1. [The Elements of Statistical Learning: Data Mining, Inference, and Prediction](https://web.stanford.edu/~hastie/Papers/ESLII.pdf), Second Edition Hastie, Trevor, Tibshirani, Robert, Friedman, Jerome, 2009 [ESL]